aryaman22-hubb/Ecommerce_Follow_Along/README.md

 - ✅ Shared the repository link for submission.

 ---

+# Milestone 21: Address Form Page

+✅ *Goals:*

+### ⿡ Frontend - Address Form Page

+- Created an address form page that collects the following details:
+  - *Country*
+  - *City*
+  - *Address Line 1*
+  - *Address Line 2*
+  - *ZIP Code*
+  - *Address Type* (e.g., Home, Office, etc.)

+- Implemented a state that stores the address input data for better management.

+- Ensured that when users click the "Add Address" button on the Profile Page, they are navigated to this form page.

+### ⿢ Enhancing User Experience

+- Designed the address form to be user-friendly and intuitive.
+- Ensured clear input labels and proper validation for required fields.

+### ⿣ Submission Steps
+- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Updated the README.md file with Milestone 21 details.
+- ✅ Shared the repository link for submission.

+---

 ## ▶ How to Run the Project
 1. Clone the repository:
    bash